 The 36th Annual ChEGSA Symposium will be held on October 16th and 17th, 2014.

-The annual ChEGSA research symposium started in 1979 with the hopes of showcasing the work of our graduate researchers, promoting intra-department research collaborations, and connecting our students to industry.
+The annual ChEGSA research symposium started in 1979 with the hopes of showcasing the work of our graduate researchers, promoting intra-departmental research collaborations, and connecting our students to industry.
 Today we continue these traditions, with the hope of improving every year.
 This two-day event features graduate research presentations, a poster session, and a corporate-sponsored keynote address given by a distinguished professor from the field of chemical engineering.
 For a complete overview of the event, please see this year’s proceedings.